frvnzz/DFS-Maze-Solver/docs/README.md

 ### Usage

 This project can be used to solve complicated mazes.
-The main drawback of my implementation is having to translate a maze into 0s and 1s.
+The main drawback of my implementation is having to translate a maze into an integer array consisting of 0s and 1s first.

 ## Roadmap